iAbadia/Volatility-Plugin-Tutorial/README.md

  - `short_option = 'P'`: Why write `--prefix <prefix>` when we can do it shorter: `-P <prefix>`.
  - `default = None`: If no PREFIX parameter given, self._config.PREFIX will be whatever we put here.
 In this case: `None`
  - `help = 'Prefix all names'`: This is what will be written about this parameter when running the plugin with `-h` - or `--help` -.
  - `action = 'store'`: This indicates that the parameter takes a value behind, the prefix in this case.
-Instead of `store` you can use `store_true` (giving the paramter will make it store True, or False) or `append` (multiple parameters will stack: -P hehe -P you ) too.
+Instead of `store` you can use `store_true` (giving the parameter will make it store True, or False) or `append` (multiple parameters will stack: -P hehe -P you ) too.

 ##### Use other plugins from inside yours